false

 Mobile Marketing in Indonesia: An Emerging Digital Economy

-As the largest economy in Southeast Asia, Indonesia boasts tremendous potential for growth and consumption.
 Indonesia is home to the fourth largest population in the world, with 274 million residents.
 Gen Zs and millennials account for 58% of the population, compared to the US and China’s 46%, opening itself to a wealth of opportunities for digital brands and apps looking for new growth.

 Demographically, local users show a distinct difference according to their ages.

-Besides social networking apps like Telegram and LinkedIn, they frequently use e-commerce applications such as Shopee and Tokopedia.
 Indonesian millennials have been a major driver of economic growth since they are predominantly well-versed in technology and are growing their purchasing power.

 • Indonesian consumers are cost-conscious and always put prices first.
 In response, promotions serve as a profitable growth engine.
 Customer retention and customer loyalty are two key factors to consider during promotional periods.